-- (i) The curriculum/syllabus committee/BoS shall prepare syllabus for courses to be included in the curriculum from fourth to eight semesters for all branches.
-The honours courses shall be identified by H slot courses. - (ii) Registration is permitted for Honours at the beginning of fourth semester.
-Total credits required is 182 (162 + 20 credits from value added courses). - (iii) Out of the 20 Credits, 12 credits shall be earned by undergoing a minimum of three courses listed in the curriculum for honours, of which one course shall be a mini project based on the chosen area.
-The remaining 8 credits could be acquired by undergoing 2 MOOCs recommended by the Board of studies and approved by the Academic Council or through courses listed in the curriculum.
+- i) The curriculum/syllabus committee/BoS shall prepare syllabus for courses to be included in the curriculum from fourth to eight semesters for all branches.
+The Honours courses shall be identified by H slot courses. - ii) Registration is permitted for Honours at the beginning of fourth semester.
+Total credits required is 182 (162 + 20). - iii) Out of the 20 Credits, 12 credits shall be earned by undergoing a minimum of three courses, of which one course shall be a mini project based on the chosen area.
+The remaining 8 credits could be acquired through 2 MOOCs recommended by the Board of studies and approved by the Academic Council or 2 courses from the same bucket as the above 3 courses.
 The classes for Honours shall be conducted along with regular classes and no extra time shall be required for conducting the courses.
-The students should earn a grade of 'C' or better for all courses under honours. - (iv) There won't be any supplementary examination for the courses chosen for honours. - (v) On successful accumulation of credits at the end of the programme, "Bachelor of Technology in xxx, with Honours" will be awarded if overall CGPA is greater than or equal to 8.5, earned a grade of 'C' or better for all courses chosen for honours and without any history of 'F' Grade. - (vi) The registration for Honours program will commence from semester 4 and the all academic units offering honours in their discipline should prescribe set of such courses.
-The courses shall be grouped into maximum of 3 groups, each group representing a particular specialization in the branch.
-The students shall select only the courses from same group in all semesters.
+The students should earn a grade of 'C' or better for all courses under Honours. - iv) There won't be any supplementary examination for the courses chosen for Honours. - v) On successful accumulation of credits at the end of the programme, "Bachelor of Technology in xxx, with Honours" will be awarded if overall CGPA is greater than or equal to 8.5, earned a grade of 'C' or better for all courses chosen for Honours and there is no history of 'F' Grade in the entire span of the B.Tech Course. - vi) The registration for Honours program will commence from semester 4 and the all-academic units offering Honours in their discipline should prescribe set of such courses.
+The courses shall be grouped into maximum of 5 buckets, each bucket representing a particular specialization in the branch.
+The students shall select only the courses from same bucket in all semesters.
 It means that the specialization is to be fixed by the student and cannot be changed subsequently.
+There is option to skip any two courses listed here if required, and to opt for equivalent MOOC courses approved by the Academic Council.
 In any case, they should carry out a mini project based on the chosen area in S8.
-Students who have registered for B.Tech Honours in ELECTRONICS AND COMMUNICATION ENGINEERING can opt to study the courses listed below:
+For example: Students who have registered for B.Tech Honours in INFORMATION